-UNIT 1 REVIEW QUESTIONS

-- 1. The demand for professional property management that occurred in the late 1800s resulted primarily from - a. increasing concentration of retail activity in downtown urban areas. - b. reshaping the urban center by building tall buildings with elevators. - c. increasing availability of land for development. - d. declining opportunities for investments in real property. - 2.
-The traditional concentration of retail property in downtown areas became decentralized as a result of - a. development of light industry in the suburbs. - b. evolution of the suburban shopping center. - c. development of multifamily apartment buildings. - d. expansion of public transportation. - 3.
-The growth of shopping centers has been stimulated by - a. declining construction costs. - b. population shifts to the suburbs. - c. urban renewal programs. - d. the International Council of Shopping Centers.

-- 4. All of the following should be goals of the professional property manager EXCEPT

-- a. generate income to the owner.

-- b. maintain 100% occupancy.

-- c. increase value of the property.

-- d. accomplish the objectives of the owner.

-- 5. Which of the following professional organizations has the longest history?

-- a.
-National Apartment Association (NAA)

-- b.
-Institute of Real Estate Management (IREM)

-- c.
-Building Owners and Managers Association International (BOMA)

-- d.
-International Council of Shopping Centers (ICSC)

-- 6. Incubator spaces are MOST likely to be found in

-- a. loft buildings.

-- b. ministorage areas.

-- c. special-purpose properties.

-- d. research parks.

-- 7. Examples of special-purpose properties include

-- a. manufactured home parks.

-- b. loft buildings.

-- c. nursing homes.

-- d. enterprise zones.

-- 8. Which of the following types of real estate properties utilizes more professional property managers?

-- a.
-Industrial

-- b.
-Commercial

-- c.
-Special-purpose

-- d.
-Residential

-- 9. The professional property manager formulates plans to

-- a. generate the most amount of money.

-- b. achieve the objectives of the owner.

-- c. maintain 100% building occupancy.

-- d. enhance the prestige of the property.

-- 10. The construction of multifamily unit ownership housing has been stimulated by

-- a. the varieties of ownership means by which they may be held.

-- b. rising land and construction costs.

-- c. government-assisted financing programs.

-- d. the invention of the steel frame building.

-- 11. Income-producing properties that offer services are known as

-- a. government and charitable institutions.

-- b. retail strip centers and regional shopping malls.

-- c. office property and business parks.

-- d. retail space and regional malls.

-- 12. The ability of a property manager to assess a market and implement sales promotion is MOST critical when dealing with - a. retail property. - b. industrial property. - c. office property. - d. special-purpose property. - 13.
-Ministorage, unlike many other types of industrial property, is - a. located in downtown commercial areas. - b. always designed for business clients. - c. not designed to meet the needs of any particular industry. - d. not managed by professional property managers. - 14.
-Areas that are predominately warehousing, light manufacturing, or assembly zones and that are created under state statutes are called - a. research parks. - b. special-purpose properties. - c. enterprise zones. - d. business parks. - 15.
-Which of the following would be classified as special-purpose property? - a.
-Anything managed by a property management company - b.
-Residential condominiums and cooperatives - c.
-Buildings occupied by members of the medical profession - d.
-Hotels, motels, theaters, schools, and places of worship

-- 16. Which of the following offers a combination of home ownership and site rental?

-- a.
-Housing for the elderly

-- b.
-Loft buildings

-- c.
-Condominiums

-- d.
-Manufactured home parks

-- 17. Messenger services, taxi services, fax services, and shopping are all services commonly offered by

-- a. asset managers.

-- b. third-party managers.

-- c. concierges.

-- d. managers of low-income housing.

-- 18. Asset managers often have the task of

-- a. repairing properties.

-- b. selecting tenants.

-- c. monitoring the financial performance of a portfolio of properties.

-- d. acquiring taxi services for tenants.

-- 19. If a property owner asks a property manager to manage the property in violation of current civil rights laws, the property manager should - a. comply with the owner's wishes under protest. - b. comply immediately without complaint. - c. comply but inform the building's tenants about what the owner is requesting. - d. terminate the management agreement. - 20.
-Ethical conduct refers to - a. legally required conduct. - b. opportunities to obey civil rights legislation. - c. socially or culturally imposed rules of conduct that go beyond the letter of the law. - d. the property manager's obligation to supervise employees.
+UNIT 1 EXAM

+- The demand for professional property management that occurred in the late 1800s resulted primarily from - A. increasing concentration of retail activity in downtown urban areas. - B. reshaping of the urban center by building tall buildings with elevators. - C. increasing availability of land for development. - D. declining opportunities for investments in real property. - 2.
+The traditional concentration of retail property in downtown areas became decentralized as a result of - A. development of light industry in the suburbs. - B. evolution of the suburban shopping center. - C. development of multifamily apartment buildings. - D. expansion of public transportation. - 3.
+The growth of shopping centers has been stimulated by - A. declining construction costs. - B. population shifts to the suburbs. - C. urban renewal programs. - D. the International Council of Shopping Centers. - 4.
+Which of the following professional organizations has the longest history? - A. National Apartment Association (NAA) - B. Institute of Real Estate Management (IREM) - C. Building Owners and Managers Association (BOMA) - D. International Council of Shopping Centers (ICSC) - 5.
+Incubator spaces are MOST likely to be found in - A. loft buildings. - B. ministorage areas. - C. special-purpose properties. - D. research parks.

+- 6. Examples of special-purpose properties include

+- A. manufactured home parks.

+- B. loft buildings.

+- C. nursing homes.

+- D. enterprise zones.

+- 7. The professional property manager formulates plans to

+- A. generate the greatest amount of money.

+- B. achieve the objectives of the owner.

+- C. maintain 100% building occupancy.

+- D. enhance the prestige of the property.

+- 8. The construction of multifamily unit ownership housing has been stimulated by

+- A. the varieties of ownership means by which they may be held.

+- B. rising land and construction costs.

+- C. government-assisted financing programs.

+- D. the invention of the steel-frame building.

+- 9. Income-producing properties that offer services are known as

+- A. government and charitable institutions.

+- B. retail strip centers and regional shopping malls.

+- C. office property and business parks.

+- D. retail space and regional malls.

+- 10. Ministorage, unlike many other types of industrial property, is

+- A. located in downtown commercial areas.

+- B. always designed for business clients.

+- C. not designed to meet the needs of any particular industry.

+- D. not managed by professional property managers.

+- 11. Areas that are predominately warehousing, light manufacturing, or assembly zones and that are created under state statutes are called

+- A. research parks.

+- B. special-purpose properties.

+- C. enterprise zones.

+- D. business parks.

+- 12. Which of the following offers a combination of home ownership and site rental?

+- A. Housing for the elderly

+- B. Loft buildings

+- C. Condominiums

+- D. Manufactured home parks

+- 13. Asset managers often have the task of

+- A. repairing properties.

+- B. selecting tenants.

+- C. monitoring the financial performance of a portfolio of properties.

+- D. acquiring taxi services for tenants.

+- 14. If a property owner asks a property manager to manage the property in violation of current civil rights laws, the property manager should - A. comply with the owner's wishes under protest. - B. comply immediately without complaint. - C. comply but inform the building's tenants about what the owner is requesting. - D. terminate the management agreement. - 15.
+Ethical conduct refers to - A. legally required conduct. - B. opportunities to obey civil rights legislation. - C. socially or culturally imposed rules of conduct that go beyond the letter of the law. - D. the property manager's obligation to supervise employees.